-One Sunday morning in 1963, a bomb tore through a black church in Birmingham, Alabama, killing four young girls The bomb had been placed my members of the KKK, and their act of terror became a rallying point for the civil rights movement.
+One Sunday morning in 1963, a bomb tore through a black church in Birmingham, Alabama, killing four young girls.
+The bomb had been placed by members of the KKK, and their act of terror became a rallying point for the civil rights movement.
 Spike Lee’s harrowing 1997 documentary follows the investigation of the bombing and the impact it had on the passage of the 1963 Civil Rights Act.
 4 Little Girls is a heartbreaking film but one that’s worth watching, now as much as ever.

 5) Ken Burns: The Central Park Five (2013)

-In 1989, five black and Latino, teenagers were arrested and convicted for the rape of a woman in Central Park.
+In 1989, five black and Latino teenagers were arrested and convicted for the rape of a woman in Central Park.
 The crime itself was horrific, but the story that unfolded about the men’s arrest and innocence stand as a horror of its own.
 The Central Park Five shows how the media, racism, public outrage, and a police force desperate for an arrest carried out a brutal miscarriage of justice that destroyed five innocent lives.

 Through the ’90s, the West Memphis Three became odd miniature celebrities, three young men from Tennessee who were accused and convicted of a shocking triple murder.
 The Paradise Lost trilogy follows the original murder investigation through the West Memphis Three’s eventual release, thanks in no small part due to the national spotlight the first installment created.
 If you were enthralled with Making a Murderer, you’ll want to add these to your queue.